joashxu/prosper-loan-data/dataset/readme.md

 **ProsperRating (numeric)**

-The  Prosper Rating assigned at the time the listing was created: 0 - N/A, 1 - HR, 2 - E, 3 - D, 4 - C, 5 - B, 6 - A, 7 - AA.
+The  Prosper Rating assigned at the time the listing was created:

+* 0 - N/A
+* 1 - HR
+* 2 - E
+* 3 - D
+* 4 - C
+* 5 - B
+* 6 - A
+* 7 - AA

 Applicable for loans originated after July 2009.

 **ProsperRating (Alpha)**